 This one was a bit more energetic and I immediately saw two creatures.
 As I kept drawing, more creatures came out to play.

-Again, look at the painting above and then you'll see where I was able to pull out the characters.
+Again, look at the painting above this one and then you'll see where I was able to pull out the characters.
 Don't ask me where these serpents came from, I have no idea!

 I hope you'll give this warm up exercise a try.
 Do it with children, they'll teach you how to "let go".
 This is serious fun.